North by Northwest: Critical reception

-Film critic Charles Champlin saw the film as an "anthology of typical Hitchcockian situations" and was particularly taken by the scene and suspense in which Grant's character avoids death when attacked by a crop-dusting plane in the cornfields, which he believed was representative of Hitchcock's finest work.
+Period film critic Charles Champlin saw the film as an "anthology of typical Hitchcockian situations" and was particularly taken by the scene and suspense in which Grant's character avoids death when attacked by a crop-dusting plane in the cornfields, which he believed was representative of Hitchcock's finest work.
 Sight & Sound critic Penelope Houston called it "the purest piece of entertainment filmmaking".
+In 2002 author and journalist Nick Clooney praised Lehman's original story and sophisticated dialogue, calling the film "certainly Alfred Hitchcock's most stylish thriller, if not his best".

-The London edition of Time Out, reviewing the film nearly a half-century after its initial release, commented:
+The London edition of Time Out, reviewing the film in 2008, commented: